 Does Dual Monitor Affect FPS?

 For gamers, a high frame rate is one of the most important things.
-The higher the number of frames per second (FPS) a game can render, the smoother and more enjoyable the gaming experience will be.
+The higher the number of frames per second (FPS) a game can render, the smoother and more enjoyable the gaming experience.
 But does adding a dual monitor setup to your gaming rig affect your FPS?
 It may seem like it could, but the answer isn’t as clear-cut as you think.

 Learn How to Change Mouse Direction on Dual Monitors in our article.